numfocus/DISCOVER-Cookbook/minimal_measures.md

 -   In general, the two major options are either to 1) award childcare grants (people decide how to spend it, e.g. on their home babysitter) or 2) provide on-site services.

-#### Dietary Restrictions

--   🍎 Some people have severe allergies or dietary restrictions that can affect their ability to attend the conference.

 #### Photo Policy

--   🍎 If you will have a photographer at your event, include information for attendees explaining that they may be photographed and how to opt out.
+-   🍎 If you will have a photographer at your event, include information for attendees explaining that they may be photographed and how to opt out in the registration form.

 	-   (see lanyard/photography explanation under [Inclusive Practices](https://github.com/numfocus/DISCOVER-Cookbook/blob/master/inclusive_practices_during_checkin.md))